SS-GB: Book and Television Miniseries Review

 In a Britain occupied by Nazi Germany, a British detective investigates the murder of a nuclear physicist.
-He must unravel the complex plots of his German superiors and the British resistance, in order to survive and transfer the secret of the atom bomb to Britain’s last hope – the USA.
+He must unravel the complex plots of his German superiors and the British resistance, in order to survive and transfer the secret of the atom bomb to Britain’s last hope: the USA.

 SS-GB: Plot Summary

-It is November 1941, nine months after a successful German invasion of Britain.
+It’s November 1941, nine months after a successful German invasion of Britain.
 Douglas Archer, a British policeman, is now working under a German superior, Gruppenführer Kellerman of the SS.
 As a homicide detective, Archer avoids involvement in political crime.

 Archer travels to the prisoner-of-war camp that produced the artificial arm he found at the murder scene.
 He arrests a man who lost his right arm resisting the German invasion.
 The man, who is the victim’s brother, signs a confession but claims the death was suicide.
-He then commits suicide himself, using cyanide given to him by an Abwehr (Army Intelligence) officer.
+He then commits suicide himself, using cyanide given to him by an Abwehr (German Army Intelligence) officer.

 But someone has placed a bomb in the coffin and it explodes, causing large numbers of German and Soviet casualties.
 The German army declares martial law and arrests thousands of people, including Archer’s partner, Detective Sergeant Harry Woods.
 Woods is wounded in an escape attempt.
 Kellerman then orders Woods’s release, after forcing him to sign a statement that compromises Archer.

-The Marines’ attack destroys the laboratory and they capture documents and scientists.
-On the way back to the beach the Marines are ambushed by Huth, who was told about the attack by Mayhew.
-The king dies in the crossfire.
+The Marines’ [blackout]attack destroys the laboratory and they capture documents and scientists.
+On the way back to the beach Huth ambushes the Marines, Mayhew having told him about the attack.
+The king dies in the crossfire.[/blackout]

-Though arrested in the aftermath of the attack, Archer is freed by Kellerman, who has evidence implicating Huth in the escape of the king from the Tower of London and proving he has been aiding the resistance.
+Though [blackout]arrested in the attack’s aftermath, Archer is freed by Kellerman, who has evidence implicating Huth in the king’s escape from the Tower of London and proving he was aiding the resistance.[/blackout]

-Archer meets Huth, who is under arrest and about to be executed.
-Huth tells Archer that Harry Woods was an informant, Kellerman had Barbara killed and Mayhew has survived by doing a deal with Kellerman.
+Archer [blackout]meets Huth, who is under arrest and about to be executed.
+Huth tells Archer that Harry Woods was an informant, Kellerman had Barbara killed and Mayhew has survived by doing a deal with Kellerman.[/blackout]

-Huth suggests that Mayhew’s plot to lure the USA into war with Germany has succeeded, and that after this setback Himmler will abandon the nuclear project, the Americans will develop the atomic bomb first, Germany will lose the war and Britain will eventually be liberated.
-Finally, Archer realises that in fact Mayhew was the original murderer.
+Huth [blackout]suggests that Mayhew’s plot to lure the USA into war with Germany has succeeded, and that after this setback Himmler will abandon the nuclear project.
+The Americans will then develop the atomic bomb first, Germany will lose the war and the USA will eventually liberate Britain.
+Finally, Archer realises that in fact Mayhew was the original murderer.[/blackout]

 SS-GB as Alternate History